turekos/python-add-user/README.md

 # python-add-user

-add user on remote machine
+add user and add to group on remote machine with python